arielfenster/FlightGear-Simulator-Android-App/README.md

-# FlightGear-Simulator-Android-App
+# FlightGear Simulator Android Application
-An Android application designed to fly a FlightGear aircraft using a custom joystick. <br/>
+An Android application designed to fly a FlightGear aircraft using a custom joystick.
-Implmented using WPF technology and MVVM architecture.

 ### Prerequities
 * An Android environment to run the application